0

 Format

-2. Students then learn about the different things a person can vote for and take part in voting for a mock referendum.
+3. Students then briefly review the different things a person can vote for in their different communities.

-3. Next, students take on the role of members of a legislative body and debate whether or not a bill should become a law.
+5. Next, students take on the role of members of a legislative body and debate whether or not a bill should become a law.
+They hold a vote as the legislature to determine if the bill should pass.

 Objectives